Albuquerque Drunk Driving Accident Attorneys

 CALL (800) 863-5312 TO SPEAK WITH ALBUQUERQUE DRUNK DRIVING ACCIDENT ATTORNEYS FOR FREE

 In New Mexico, the potential criminal penalties for driving while under the influence of alcohol can be harsh.
 Anyone who spends time watching television has likely seen advertisements for lawyers who can help defend drunk drivers.
 However, criminal penalties typically do not compensate victims for the damage the accident caused.
-Fortunately, victims may be able to seek compensation for their injuries with the help of an Albuquerque drunk driving victim’s attorney.
+Fortunately, victims may be able to seek compensation for their injuries with the help of an Albuquerque drunk driving accident attorney.